 - Interests – What are their hobbies?
 Is it music, traveling, or gaming

 Use statistics, polling, surveys, and Google to learn about the target audience and their needs.
 Once you understand the user, reflect it in the design.
+If you ever struggle to uncover relevant and actionable insights, you should consider hiring a UX agency to help you do the job right.

 2. Keep It Simple